opentelekomcloud-docs/image-management-service/dev_guide/source/common_scenarios/creating_an_image_using_an_ecs.rst

 .. note::

-   -  Before creating the image, ensure that the ECS is stopped.
+   -  Before creating an image, ensure that the ECS is stopped.
    -  The token obtained from Identity and Access Management (IAM) is valid for only 24 hours.
 If you want to use a token for authentication, you can cache it to avoid frequently calling the IAM API.

 Involved APIs